vin136/Machine-Learning-Interview-Questions/resume_drill.md

 ## Project 1: Wave2vec2.0

-- ASR model trained by self-supervision.
+- ASR model trained by self-supervision. (they used quantization with some details to identify speech vocabulary).
+Loss is contrastive loss => minimize (softmax) over 1 true label and `k` sampled possibilities.
+Then they finetuned by putting a linear layer that outputs vocabulary.

 Knowledge distillation : KL between teacher and student. inspiration from distil bert(alternative initialization),reduce number of transformer layers and initialize alternatively.
 And force the last layer activations to be same(l2).